httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 A template-driven TCP transport proxy for HTTP is identified by a URI Template {{!RFC6570}} containing variables named "target_host" and "tcp_port".
 The client substitutes the destination host and port number into these variables to produce the request URI.

 The "target_host" variable MUST be a domain name, an IP address literal, or a list of IP addresses.
 The "tcp_port" variable MUST be a single integer.
-If "target_host" is a list (as in {{Section 2.4.2 of !RFC6570}}), the server SHOULD perform the same connection procedure as if these addresses had been returned in response to A and AAAA queries for a domain name.
+If "target_host" is a list (as in {{Section 3.2.1 of !RFC6570}}), the server SHOULD perform the same connection procedure as if these IP addresses had been returned in response to A and AAAA queries for a domain name.

 ## In HTTP/1.1